mjolnir-repo/clustered/README.md

 # SparkClusterOnAWSEC2
 ### An automated Spark Cluster on AWS EC2 instances.

 ## 1. Introduction:
 First thing first, this utility is not to be used as a permanent business solution to create and manage a Spark cluster in any production (nor DEV in industry in that matter).
 Then the obvious question is why am I wasting your time?
-To answer that, let me ask a simpler question, Do you ever feel like, __"*it would be great if you had an Spark cluster that can be turned on and off based on requirement to run your late night spark POC codes*"__?
+To answer that, let me ask a simpler question, Do you ever feel like, __"*it would be great if you had a Spark cluster that can be turned on and off based on requirement to run your late night spark POC codes*"__?
 If Yes, then you are in the right place, or else you can happily skip the entire article and I promise you will not miss out on much in your life.

 Now having the biggest confusion (__Is this another tutorial? - NOOOOOOO__), let's see how this can help your craving of having a small(big is also possible) and simple(complicated is also an option if you are ready to do a bit more) cluster.